 One of the easiest and safest ways to keep your kids entertained at home is by letting them play games.
 There are plenty of free games for kids that are available on the internet.
 Not only are these games for the sake of fun, but they promote learning opportunities too.
 Some of these games include online alphabet learning, getting familiar with animal sounds and shapes, and many more.

-If you have a preschooler, you can provide him with learning activities which center on numbers, animals, colors, and shapes.
+If you have a preschooler, you can provide him with learning activities and worksheets which center on numbers, animals, colors, and shapes.
 For school-age children, you can offer them learning activities that center on anatomy, language, and math.
 Soon, as they become skillful with these learning games, the quicker it is for them to catch up on lessons in schools in the future.

 - Do Some Kids Yoga